xwen99/xwen99.github.io/_pages/about.md

 My research interests include but not limited to:

 - Video Understanding
+- Computer Vision and Deep Learning
 - (Multi-Modal) Self-Supervised Representation Learning
-- Pattern Recognition and Machine Learning
 - Computer Graphics

 I am seeking a Ph.D. (or MSc by research) position starting from 2021 fall.